 The Company is subject to credit risk on its receivables.
 As at December 31, 2017 and 2016, the Company was dependent on one major customer from its consulting business segment (Note 15).
-The majority of the Company's accounts receivable are from this customer.
-The Company has taken an allowance for all receivables earned prior to 2015, as the Company is of the opinion that its customer did not have sufficient cash flow in those years to settle its obligations.
-The Company, however, is of the opinion that, as at December 31, 2017, it is not exposed to significant credit risk from this customer, as the majority of the outstanding accounts receivables were received by the Company subsequent to year ended December 31, 2017.
+The majority (\$8,832,813) of the Company's accounts receivable are from this customer.
+The Company has taken an allowance for all receivables earned during the years ended December 31, 2012 - December 31, 2015, as the Company is of the opinion that its customer did not have sufficient cash flow in those years to settle its obligations.
+The Company, however, is of the opinion that, as at December 31, 2017, it is not exposed to significant credit risk from this customer, as all of the outstanding accounts receivables were received by the Company subsequent to year ended December 31, 2017, to August 31, 2018.
 The Company has no investments in asset-backed commercial paper.